 Change Calculation (calc) type

 This adjustment enables you to conduct a mortgage on a part interest / part repayment basis.
 Select the adjustment; enter the date that the change is to take effect along with the element of the loan to be changed i.e. loan A or B, (to do this use the drop down sub menu in the loan box).
 Using the value -1 will switch to Repayment and -2 will switch to Interest Only.
-Highlight the description i.e. change to repayment.
-When used with the Set Loan A balance adjustment we recommend that the repayment element is conducted under loan B as this part of the loan can alter.
+If a value of 0 is entered in it will change the repayment type from the existing to the alternative.
+A description can be useful to describe what the repayment type has been changed to.

 Payment Rate %

-This adjustment will help with deferred mortgages where the customer made payments based on interest calculated at a different rate to that actually charged to the mortgage.
+This adjustment will help with deferred mortgages where the customer made payments based on interest calculated at a different rate to that charged to the mortgage.
 When using this adjustment enter the date range along with a value: if you enter a positive value e.g. 10, the system will calculate the interest element of the repayment based on the 10.
 If you want to reduce the normal rate by 3, enter a negative value e.g. -3.
 This adjustment will result in the mortgage balance increasing.
 With most deferred schemes it will be necessary to also add the payment balance adjustment to enable you to gain the most accurate deferred calculation.

 Payment rate difference %

-This adjustment performs the same function as the payment rate % adjustment
+This adjustment performs the same function as the payment rate % adjustment.

 The difference is that where the previous adjustment replaced the interest rate used in the calculation, this adjustment amends the standard variable rate applied to the account at the time by a percentage of its value.